MicrosoftDocs/PowerShell-Docs/reference/7.0/Microsoft.PowerShell.Core/About/about_Comparison_Operators.md

 ## Common features

-By default, all comparison operators are case-insensitive.
+By default, almost all comparison operators are case-insensitive.
+Case-sensitive operators only work for string comparisons and since `-is` and `-isnot` are used to compare types, there is no case-sensitive option.
 To make a comparison operator case-sensitive, add a `c` after the `-`.
 For example, `-ceq` is the case-sensitive version of `-eq`.
 To make the case-insensitivity explicit, add an `i` after `-`.
 For example, `-ieq` is the explicitly case-insensitive version of `-eq`.

 When the input of an operator is a scalar value, the operator returns a **Boolean** value.
 When the input is a collection, the operator returns the